How to build Reddit visibility from a cold account

 Week two: build comment history

 Comment karma is easier to earn than post karma, and it gives both users and moderators proof that the account is real.
+Many marketing-relevant subreddits gate posting by comment karma alone — a 20-30 comment-karma floor is common, and it is enforced silently by AutoMod regardless of post quality.

 Week three: publish non-promotional posts

 Once the account has some comment history and a basic amount of karma, start creating original posts that have nothing to do with your product.
+Text posts usually outperform link posts for new accounts because they keep the value inside Reddit and avoid domain-level filters.

 Week four: introduce brand-adjacent content carefully

+Only after the account has built a record of normal participation should you begin introducing brand-related context.
 Start with adjacent content rather than hard promotion.
 A founder lesson, an internal framework, a postmortem, or a practical comparison can all work if the value stands on its own.
-If your affiliation is relevant, disclose it directly.

 Maintain a sustainable rhythm

-A maintainable baseline is:
+A maintainable baseline:

 Measure trust signals, not just raw traffic